 A plan amendment replaces the original plan, once approved it becomes the basis of the participants contract for the remainder of its term.
-The amended plan will be copied and distributed in the same manner as a new plan.
-However the participant will also receive an NPWSf form, - see Paragraph 4.15 & Appendix 1 Documentation and Guidelines on Plan Preparation.
+The amended plan will be copied and distributed in the same manner as a new plan (this includes amendments to GIS shapefiles).
+However the participant will also receive an NPWSf form, - see Paragraph 4.16 & Appendix 1 Documentation and Guidelines on Plan Preparation.
 This form must be returned to the NPWS before any further payments can be issued.